natmasslove/lichess_player_stats/README.md

 # Extract Player's game data for analysis

+TLDR;
+Step 1: Download your games using export_games.py script.
+Step 2: Analyze data with any tool which can read CSV or parquet files.

+More detailed recommendations for both steps:

 ## Extracting Games Using the Lichess API

 This section explains how to retrieve a list of a user's games in CSV format using the Lichess API, enabling further analysis.